TheChoqDev/TheChoqDev.github.io/README.md

 # Hey!
 Welcome :D
-##this is my little website to put myself out there ♥
+## This is my little website to put myself out there ♥